Skip to main content

 If your bandwidth runs out in a given month then you will pay an flex fee based on the number of GB you go over.

 Please note that bandwidth is only being used if you are uploading your videos directly to Spotlightr.
-If you are linking your videos using our Hybrid Hosting then you are not using any bandwidth from our platform.
+Uploading your video files is the recommended way to use our services though we do also offer our hybrid hosting solution which doesn't use bandwidth from our platform.

 You can check your bandwidth balance from Account & Billing: